List of the oldest Scout groups: Royal patronage

 The group has the proud legacy of being adopted as the Maharaja's Own Troop after winning the All India First Aid Mace at the All India competitions held at Nandi Hills in 1924.

 M.H.R. was Baloo for sometime to the Prince Jayachamaraja Wadiyar.

 On a special invitation in 1931 the group and its members including parents and well wishers attend a Hi-Tea party at the Bangalore Palace hosted by the chief Scout Sri Kanteerava Narasimharaja Wadiyar and chief cub Jayachamaraja Wadiyar.

 The wheel of the group had rolled from place to place in the first fifty years.
 One must recollect how the Scout group was tossed from place to place before establishing its land in November 1941 on the solid rock it stands today with the efforts of Late.M.R.Narsimha Iyengar Group Scout Master and Secretary of the Group Committee.
 There was no den until the year 1957 with the sincere effort of Bros.
 V.Rangaswamy and M.Nagaraj the group put up a small den.

-The group has been successfully running now for 99 years and looks forward to a whole new approach to 21st century of scouting.
-The group is led by Bro.
-K.Narasimha Murthy and with more than 80 kids meeting & doing scouting 365 days has been a dream come true of our founder M.H.R.